Energy Efficiency At Home: Attic Ventilation

-Our Energy Report Card will tell you the type and quantity of ventilation present in the attic of your home.
-There are several different types of vents and fans.
-The best vent style will depend on the design and layout of your home.
-Here are some of the types of vents:
+Our Home Energy Evaluation will tell you the type and quantity of ventilation present in the attic of your home.

 Box Vents are static vents that are installed over a hole in the roof.
 They can be made out of metal or plastic and use natural convection to allow hot air and moisture to escape.